rikuslv/SuperSearch/README.md

 # SuperSearch
 SuperSearch is a fictional company that sells domains.
-This is not finish project.
+This is not finish a project.

 scourses: